Mergenth/WittyCloudTest/README.md

 Simplified: The data folder is downloadable as zip-container for easier handling.

-I use this sketch for hardware testing of the two onboard devices, LDR and RGB.
+I use the above sketch for hardware testing of the two onboard devices, LDR and RGB.

 My learnings during setting up the Witty Board for testing:
 A very first step is to get the upload tool up and running